4-Day Lares Trek to Machu Picchu

 Things to bring for the Lares Trek 4 Days to Machu Picchu:

 Lares experiences cold nights and a moderate climate.
-The average temperature is 11 °C. During the day, the heat can reach 21 °C. At night, temperatures can drop to as low as 1 °C.
+The average temperature is 11 °C. During the day, the heat can reach 21 °C. At night, temperatures can drop to 1 °C.

 One hundred forty-nine kilometers of highway separate Lares Valley from the city of Cusco.